ALEAD-B/WellbeingWorkshop/README.md

  Position papers are not required for this workshop, but in advance of the workshop, we ask you to submit an image of something that represents wellbeing and/or connection to you, for use in our icebreaker activity.

-If you are interested in atending, please fill out the form here : [Google Docs](https://docs.google.com/forms/d/e/1FAIpQLSfH0io52BXBZaztYAzdQ9KYUiuAv4OAMyYwG7-TGTjSRFC0IA/viewform?usp=header)
+If you are interested in attending, please fill out the form here : [Google Docs](https://docs.google.com/forms/d/e/1FAIpQLSfH0io52BXBZaztYAzdQ9KYUiuAv4OAMyYwG7-TGTjSRFC0IA/viewform?usp=header)

 ## Agenda

 This is a half day workshop structured around crafting and self reflection.
 On the day participants will take part in two different crafts and a reflection task.
 The day is structured as follows:
-- 10 mins Workshop Start and Introduction by Hosts
+- 10 mins - Workshop Start and Introduction by Hosts
-- 10 mins Icebreaker task - What does wellbeing mean to me?
+- 10 mins - Icebreaker task - What does wellbeing mean to me?
-- 60 mins Craft Session 1 - choose a table
+- 60 mins - Craft Session 1 - choose a table
-- 30 mins Break and switch
+- 30 mins - Break and switch
-- 60 mins Craft Session 2 - choose a different table
+- 60 mins - Craft Session 2 - choose a different table
-- 60 mins Reflection task - Final discussion on the implications of crafting in HCI
+- 60 mins - Reflection task - Final discussion on the implications of crafting in HCI
-- 10 mins Wrap up and Thanks
+- 10 mins - Wrap up and Thanks

 Each participant will get to experience 2 of the 4 craft activities on offer.
 Participants may be directed to specific activities based on availability.

 ## Activities
 ### European Loom Knitting facilitated by Alexandra Douglass-Bonner.